vase/designing-data-intensive-applications/chapter-4-encoding-and-evolution.md

     - Popular ones can be consumed and produced by many programming languages
     - Human readable is good for debugging and for working with non-programmers
-    - Flexible to add on to (no need for schema, does not require same structure to be parsed)
+    - Flexible to add on to (no need for schema, order matters less)
     </details>
     <details>
     <summary>Bad things</summary>